RoninDojo/RoninDojo/Manjaro Minimal Installation.md

   * Then insert an SD card.
 **Everything on it will be erased!**

   * Finally click on **“Flash!”** to start the SD card flashing.
 After a few minutes, the SD card is ready.
-You can eject it and insert it into your Raspberry Pi
+You can eject it.

-## Manjaro installation and configuration
+## Manjaro Installation and Configuration

-* Start the Raspberry Pi
+* Inset the now "flashed" SD card into your device, make sure the SSD is plugged and, and power on the device.

 __**To setup remotely via SSH open up terminal and input root@IP address, this can only be done via an ethernet connection**__